Unbiased Reviews Always

 It’s important that a manual treadmill is smooth and easy to use.
 You don’t want it sticking or slipping midway through a running session.
 A flywheel mechanism provides a constant, smooth movement.

 Some models also offer you different settings of magnetic tension.
 This creates resistance, which will provide a further challenge to your stamina and cardiovascular fitness.

-So now you have more knowledge about how a manual treadmill works, and what to look for when buying one, here are my top five manual treadmills for your perusal.
+So now you have more knowledge about how a manual treadmill works, and what to look for when buying one, here are my top three manual treadmills for your perusal.

 Offering many extra features, this EFITMENT adjustable incline treadmill is one of the more superior models in this list.

 Not only does this manual treadmill offer easy transportation and storage but a number of other functions.
 There are three angles of incline that can be set up to increase your cardiovascular exercise.
 Pairing this with eight levels of magnetic tension in the tread belt, you can really challenge your fitness levels.

 An LCD monitor displays your heart-rate and BPM, and the scan function shows off your other stats in four-second intervals.
 This optimizes the hands-free experience, so you can remain focused as you run.

 - Three adjustable stages of incline, from 7 to 9 degrees

 - Scan function with speed, distance, time, and calories burnt shown on a monitor in intervals of four seconds

 - Quiet, natural, and unrestricted movement due to the flywheel mechanism